sanderjo/SABviaCLI/README.md

-# SABviaCLI
+# SAB_show_status
-SABnzbd via CLI

-A CLI tool to show the Queue and History of a local or remote SABnzbd.
+A CLI tool (python3) to show the Queue and History of a local or remote SABnzbd.
 Useful if a WebGUI is not possible, for example if you only have access via SSH.

 ```
 $ ./SAB_show_status.py 192.168.1.1